 One of the first things you’re going to need to know is whether you want solid or engineered wood floors.
 Solid wood, as you might expect, is made of one solid piece, all the way through.
 This makes a great choice for just about any room in your home except for the basement, laundry room or bathroom.
 You could potentially place hardwood in your kitchen, but you’ll want to speak to a professional about the type of protection needed to make it work.
 Engineered wood is made of a veneer layering, with the pieces running perpendicular to one another.
 The top piece is a real wood veneer that will be the species and color you choose, and can even be refinished a time or two.
 Because of the layering, engineered wood floors have quite a bit of stability and they can also be placed in the basement.
 Since it doesn’t expand and contract with changes in humidity and temperature, it’s a much better choice for that room.

 The species you choose will be dependant upon the style you prefer, your own personal preferences and your budget.
 Maple and ash are known to make rooms feel more open, while oak and hickory tend to warm things up with a coziness.
 Darker woods, such as mahogany and walnut give a stately, refined look to your home.

 At The Floor Source & More, we want you to have the very best floor for your home.
 That’s why we’re willing to put more than 35 years of experience to work for you.
-Serving the areas of Arlington, Irving, Bedford, Euless, Haltom City and Mansfield, Texas, we’d like to add you to our customer base as well.
-Stop by our showroom in Arlington, TX at your convenience to see our full line of hardwood flooring.
+Serving the areas of Southlake, Arlington, Irving, Bedford, Euless, Haltom City and Mansfield, Texas, we’d like to add you to our customer base as well.
+Stop by our showroom in Southlake, TX at your convenience to see our full line of hardwood flooring.